lakesite/ls-fibre/README.md

   ws.Proxy(cfg)
 ```

-To use, make sure your app has a bin folder layout such as:
+To use, make sure your app has a bin folder layout matching the service name (in
+this case, main) such as:

 ```
 /
   main.go
   /bin
     main
+    /web
       /main
         /page
           index.html
         /static
         /templates
           base.html
 ```

         $ go build -o bin/main main.go
+        $ cd bin
-  $ ./bin/main
+        $ ./main

 ### index.html ###